cmaxw/devchat-eleventy/src/elixir-mix/emx-087-zip-generation-with-packmatic-with-evadne-wu.md

 ---
 In this episode of Elixir Mix the panel interviews Evadne Wu about the Packmatic Library.

 The show begins with recent announcements specifically the acquisition of Plataformatec.

+Evadne then talks about what the Packmatic Library is, why he created it, and how it works.

 ### **Panelists**